 Subscription services may be relevant for fans of hardcore genres that require a high level of engagement and a lot of game hours.
 Casual and hypercasual gamers are definitely not the right audience for a monthly subscription.
 They often use games as an opportunity to pass the time on the road or while waiting for an order.
 Plus, casual games are not a genre where you can come up with really worthy features to create a subscription base.

 More Cross-Platform Game Options

 The popularity of cloud gaming has led to an increase in the capabilities of gaming platforms: they now offer both full and partial cross-platform support.
 It’s a boon for gamers as many of them are tied to only one platform.

-The increasing demand for multiplayer games dictates the need to connect players across multiple consoles and PCs.
-Developers are faced with the need to introduce new solutions and search for cross-play opportunities.
+The growing demand for multiplayer games dictates the need to connect players across multiple consoles and PCs.
+The developers were faced with the need to introduce new solutions and search for crossplay opportunities.
 So far, this is quite difficult due to the fact that manufacturers of different consoles often seek to isolate their community.

-Despite some hurdles, the mainstream games are now getting cross-platform support, and this trend is likely to grow.
-People who play Fortnite shouldn’t have to face technical difficulties due to the fact that their opponents are using different hardware.
+Despite some hurdles, mainstream games are now getting cross-platform support and this trend is likely to grow.
+People who play Fortnite should not experience technical difficulties due to their opponents using different hardware.

-Game genres that have gained momentum in 2020 are not going to give up positions in 2021, as well as new adaptations of classic entertainment projects.
-We have already mentioned that 2020 was marked by increased interest in online multiplayer games and the growing influence of the mobile direction.
-The search for a company and the desire to spend time with real people, albeit at a distance, came to the fore.
-Given the pandemic uncertainty of 2021, the genre distribution of trends will not change anytime soon.
-The top 3 mobile game genres look like this:
+We have already mentioned that 2020 was marked by an increased interest in online multiplayer games and the growing influence of the mobile segment.
+The search for society and the desire to spend time with real people, albeit at a distance, came to the fore.
+Given the pandemic uncertainty of 2021, the genre distribution of trends remained the same.

 More Multiplayer Online Battle Arenas